 What is Irlen Syndrome?

-Irlen Syndrome (also referred to at times as Meares-Irlen Syndrome, Scotopic Sensitivity Syndrome, and Visual Stress) is a perceptual processing disorder.
-It is not an optical problem.
-It is a problem with the brain’s ability to process visual information.
+Irlen Syndrome (also known as Meares-Irlen Syndrome, Scotopic Sensitivity Syndrome and Visual Stress) is a perceptual processing disorder.
+It is not an optical problem, rather a problem with the brain’s ability to process visual information.

 How is it treated?